Most of us can agree that sugar is highly delicious & is likely in SO many of our favourite foods!

 It’s no secret, ask any food/ mood expert about which foods are triggers for anxiety, and you can guess the majority of those experts will have refined sugar fairly high up on the list of anxiety triggering foods (myself included).

 In her book, ‘This is Your Brain on Food‘, Dr. Uma Naidoo, nutritional psychiatrist at Harvard University, puts sugar on the list of ‘to avoid’ for nearly all mental health conditions including anxiety, depression, OCD, ADHD etc. (1)

 So to answer the question in short – yes – refined sugars are most definitely a trigger for anxiety!
 But how so…?

 How Does Sugar Trigger Anxiety?

-There are numerous mechanisms as to how sugar contributes to triggering anxiety.
+There are numerous ways as to how sugar can trigger anxiety.

-One of the primary reasons sugar can have such an impact on your anxiety levels, has to do with the fact that sugar can cause your blood sugars to spike.
+One of the primary reasons sugar can trigger anxiety, has to do with the fact that sugar can cause your blood sugars to spike.

 When blood sugars spike too high too fast, the body will release stress hormones such as cortisol and adrenaline, (7) thus signalling to your body and mind that you could potentially be in danger or have something to fear.